georgiosseitidis/viscomp/README.md

 <img src="man/figures/denscomp.png" width=720 style="margin-left: auto; margin-right: auto; display: block;"/>

-You can explore if the inclusion-exclusion of a specific component (e.g. component A) or a component combination, affects the effectiveness of the intervention with the **loccos** function as follows:
+You can explore if the inclusion-exclusion of a specific component (e.g. component A) or a component combination, affects the efficacy of the intervention with the **loccos** function as follows:

 ``` r